sphinx-protocol/.github/profile/README.md

 ---

-## What is Stark X?
+## What is Sphinx?

-Stark X is the first natively cross-chain and composable Central Limit Order Book (CLOB) DEX deployed on StarkNet for trustless settlement and asset liquidity.
+Sphinx is the first natively cross-chain and composable Central Limit Order Book (CLOB) DEX deployed on StarkNet for trustless settlement and asset liquidity.
 Using trustless bridging, we allow users from other chains (Ethereum, Polygon, Arbitrum, etc.) to remotely deposit assets and trade using just their Metamask or local wallet.
 In this way, the DEX acts as a composable liquidity layer for aggregating cross-chain liquidity, without the impermanence loss or slippage of AMMs.

 StarkNet is a Layer 2 blockchain that publishes validity proofs (sometimes known as ZK proofs) of its state transitions to Ethereum.
 This means it inherits the strong security properties of Ethereum while benefiting from the unprecedented scalability and cross-chain composability enabled by L2 StarkNet.